 Request the user and password information from our Team.
-Simply click on the Talk to our team button below this article.
+Simply click on the Talk to our team button at the end of this article.

-The login details will allow you to access the BMAT FTP server.
+The login details allow you to access the BMAT FTP server.

 Install an FTP programme on your computer.